-After cinching it in/ squeezing it we’ll make a few knots to secure it and then snip off the yarn.
+After cinching it in/ squeezing it, we’ll make a few knots to secure it and then snip off the yarn.

 Step 7: roll the other end up and enjoy your cozy beanie.

-Roll up the end and you’ll have your own, handmade Beanie ready.
+Roll up the end, and you’ll have your own handmade Beanie ready.

-Make sure to also check my Crochet bucket hat free pattern and step by step tutorial
+Make sure also to check my Crochet bucket hat free pattern and step-by-step tutorial